TilleyCodes/web_api_server_assessment/README.md

 ## Database System

-### Why PostgreSQL is the chosen databse for this web API:
+### Why PostgreSQL is the chosen database for this web API:

 - PostgreSQL is a reliable, enterprise-grade relational database.
 - It enforces data consistency and integrity, crucial for financial applications.